PythonUser-ux/Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout/README.md

 # Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout

+I am currently dedicated to this thesis work: give a look to My_Model.ipynb to see what I have implemented so far.<br>
+I still need to train the Vision Transformer in order to generate the attention maps and then I will train the full model.

 # Abstract

 Nowadays the implementation of Natural Language Processing applications - such as translators, document summarization or even